 Social Responsibility Awards

 There is no entry fee and all state winners in each asset category will automatically be entered to compete in CUNA’s national competition later this year.
-To provide credit unions plenty of time to apply for an award (or multiple awards), the application portal is open through Friday, March 25, 2022 at 11:59 pm.

 The Dora Maxwell Social Responsibility Community Service Award is given to a credit union or chapter for its social responsibility projects within the community.
 The award is given for external activities.
 Credit unions could receive the award for involvement in almost any kind of activity that helps other people or strengthens the structure of a community.
 This may include fundraising for charity, educational activities, or community involvement projects, such as participating in a volunteer fair, building low-income housing, or loaning employees a few hours a week to work in hospitals, retirement homes, and schools.